 “I think it’s really important for nerd culture to be a welcoming culture.
 Because we all know what it’s like to be kept out.
 We have to reject this principle, and I get it, we feel like ‘we built this now you can’t have it’ but, we’re doing this to nerds that was done to us and it’s just not right.
 We have to reject it.”
 Tyler continues, “We’re stronger when we welcome people in.
 Because this is a culture that celebrates what we love.
 This is a culture of passion, it’s a culture of fandom, it’s a culture passion, not a culture of inclusion.
 And uh, it really makes me crazy when we gate keep.”

-We felt that Aisha Tyler, and we are still running with it till this day.
+We felt that Aisha Tyler, and we are still running with it to this day.

-For the rest of you all, so the next time you play a game while making a quirky joke or maybe you just stand tall when someone says, ‘you can’t do something’ just think real hard that our idol of geek culture’s trophy winner might have had something to do with it.
-Especially if you’re randomly starting read Chuck Palahniuk books outside of Seattle.
+For the rest of you all, the next time you play a game and make a quirky joke, or you stand tall when someone says you can’t do something, think real hard that our idol of geek culture’s trophy winner might have had something to do with it.
+Notably, if you’re randomly starting to read Chuck Palahniuk books outside of Seattle.
 Maybe you looked at Trinity from The Matrix in a different light in 1999 too.
-Actually, it might have to be Silversun Pickups forever being the band that always has a catchy song and a little passion for campaign gameplay.
+It might have to be Silversun Pickups forever being the band that always has a catchy song and a little passion for campaign gameplay.

 Until then, do you have a favorite video game memory?
 Because Aisha Tyler does.
 And you should too because we would love to hear about it.
-And to the ones that denied her nerd crown from back in the day, she had a message for you all along.
+And to the ones that denied Aisha’s nerd crown back in the day, she’s had a message for you all along.